galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 |<small>**Figure 1.
 Galaxy history** is simply the right panel of the interface</small>|

-The history panel displays output datasets in the order in which they were created with the oldest/first shown on the bottom.
-As new analyses are done and new output datasets are generated, the newest datasets are added to the top of the the history panel.
+The history panel displays output datasets in the order in which they were created with the oldest/first shown at the bottom.
+As new analyses are done and new output datasets are generated, the newest datasets are added to the top of the history panel.
 In this way, the history panel displays the history of your **analysis over time**.

 **Users that have registered an account and logged in can have many histories** and the history panel allows switching